before80/go_docs/content/docs/References/CommandDocumentation/compile.md

 ### Overview

-Compile, typically invoked as “go tool compile,” compiles a single Go package comprising the files named on the command line.
+Compile, typically invoked as "go tool compile," compiles a single Go package comprising the files named on the command line.
 It then writes a single object file named for the basename of the first source file with a .o suffix.
-The object file can then be combined with other objects into a package archive or passed directly to the linker (“go tool link”).
+The object file can then be combined with other objects into a package archive or passed directly to the linker ("go tool link").
 If invoked with -pack, the compiler writes an archive directly, bypassing the intermediate object file.

 The generated files contain type information about the symbols exported by the package and about types used by symbols imported by the package from other packages.
 It is therefore not necessary when compiling client C of package P to read the files of P's dependencies, only the compiled output of P.